What is a "rate lock period"?

 Locking It In

-When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a certain interest rate for a determined period while you work on your application process.
-This keeps you from working through your entire application process and finding out at the end that the interest rate has gone up.
+When you're promised a "rate lock" from a lender, it means that you are guaranteed to get a set interest rate over a certain number of days for the application process.
+This ensures that your interest rate can't grow during the application process.

-Although there are several lengths of rate lock periods (from 15 to 60 days), the longer ones are generally more expensive.
-The lending institution will agree to lock in an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.
+Although there are several lengths of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
+You can get a longer period for your lock, but in doing so, will probably have a higher rate than you would with a shorter rate lock period

 Other Interest Saving Strategies

-In addition to going with the shorter lock period, there are several ways you can score the best rate.
-The larger down payment you make, the lower the interest rate will be, because you will have more equity from the beginning.
-You might choose to pay points to reduce your rate over the loan term, meaning you pay more up front.
-To a lot of people, this makes financial sense..
+In addition to going with a shorter rate lock period, there are several ways you may be able to score the lowest rate.
+The bigger down payment you pay, the better the rate will be, because you will have more equity from the start.
+You can pay points to improve your rate for the loan term, meaning you pay more up front.
+To many people, this is a good option..

 At Lear Financial Group LLC.

 , we answer questions about this process every day.
 Call us: 214-869-7339.